-The course number is: SLP 1300 Section A. To register online, click here.
-To register, in person, by phone, by fax or by mail, click here.
+The course number is: SLP 2500 Section A. You can click here to register onlilne.
+Click here to register in person, by phone, fax or mail.
 Confirmation of your registration and classroom assignments will be mailed or emailed to you upon receipt of your registration.

-Refund Policy: A full refund will be granted as long as you contact us 1 week prior to each program.
+Refund Policy: A full refund will be granted as long as you contact us 1 week prior to the start of each program.
 However, substitutions can be made until the day of the program at no charge.

-If you should have any questions concerning registration or the program, please call 323.3554 or e-mail: email@example.com.
+If you should have any questions concerning registration or the program, call 516.323.3554 or email email@example.com.

 Speech-Language Pathology Department

-Molloy's Speech-Language Pathology Department continues to offer a comprehensive undergraduate program in Speech-Language Pathology/Audiology and will offer an M.S. in Speech-Language Pathology beginning in September 2011.
-The Master's program in speech-language pathology at Molloy College is a Candidate for Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
+Molloy's Speech-Language Pathology Department continues to offer a comprehensive undergraduate program in Speech-Language Pathology/Audiology and an M.S. in Speech-Language Pathology.
+The Master's program in Speech-Language Pathology at Molloy College is a Candidate for Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.

-Additionally, our Speech, Language and Hearing Center has moved off campus to a larger facility and continues to serve the community by providing an array of evaluation and treatment services.
+The Speech, Language and Hearing Center is now located at 30 Hempstead Avenue, Rockville Centre and continues to serve the community by providing an array of evaluation and treatment services.